Tag Archives: Joe Biden

 “In the estimation of British officials, Biden’s brief visit (to the North) accomplished what they had hoped, a quiet message with carefully chosen words that did not aggravate the dynamic and might eventually help lead to another restoration of government,” wrote Washington Post chief political correspondent Dan Balz.
 “Biden could point but not forcefully persuade.
 As always in Northern Ireland, it remains in the hands of the leaders and the people there to make the way forward.”

-I’m interested to see how Biden’s Ireland trip is viewed in the coming weeks and months; how it used in his anticipated re-election campaign; and whether he returns to the island during a potential second term or post-presidency.
+I’m interested to see how Biden’s Ireland trip is viewed in the coming weeks and months; whether the visuals are used in his anticipated re-election campaign; and if he returns to the island during a potential second term or post presidency.
 It will be just as interesting to see how, or whether, his visit is leveraged by Irish tourism and other commercial interests.

 Biden to visit N. Ireland, address legislators in Republic